CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 4. Then copy the files of folder /etc/kubeedge/ca and /etc/kubeedge/certs in machine A to the folder of /etc/kubeedge/ca and /etc/kubeedge/certs in machine B, and C.

 5. Install CRDs
+- 	The *Mission* CRD is used to carry workload information through edge cluster layers, and therefore workload information is stored as a part of the *[Mission/State]* definition called "State".

 - For first line mostly use "export KUBECONFIG=/etc/kubernetes/admin.conf".
 ```
 export KUBECONFIG=[Cluster_A_kubeconfig_file]